LiaoPan/megprep/docs/source/tutorial/tutorial_local.rst

 + ``--fs_license_file /fs_license.txt``
     This passes the path to the FreeSurfer license file to the program, ensuring it can be recognized correctly.

 + ``--fs_subjects_dir /smri``
     This specifies the separate SMRI data directory for use by the program.

++ ``--steps meg_all``
+    This selects full MEG processing using the existing anatomy in ``/smri``.
+See :doc:`../reference/configuration` for all stage options.

 + ``--resume``
     This flag allows the process to resume execution from the last completed step, which is useful for long-running tasks to avoid re-running completed steps.